 Students who have already earned a bachelor’s degree, from either The College of New Jersey or another institution, may apply for a second baccalaureate degree.
 They should follow the procedures for transfer students when applying.

-The following policies apply to second degree students:
+The following policies apply to students seeking a second degree:

 - All requirements for the new major must be completed including any Liberal Learning requirements.